basecamp/kamal/README.md

   traefik.http.routers.hey.rule: '''Host(`app.hey.com`)'''
 ```

-(Note: The extra quotes are needed to ensure the rule is passed in correctly!)
+Note: The extra quotes are needed to ensure the rule is passed in correctly!

 This allows you to run multiple applications on the same server sharing the same Traefik instance and port.
 See https://doc.traefik.io/traefik/routing/routers/#rule for a full list of available routing rules.

-The labels can even be applied on a per-role basis:
+The labels can also be applied on a per-role basis:

 ```yaml
 servers: